kukymbr/configen/README.md

     }
   }
   ```
-- Make option to include/exclude origin in generated structs.
+- Make an option to include/exclude origin in generated structs.

 ## License